-- 1. This Policy applies to the Supervisory Board members and candidates for performing the roles of the Supervisory Board members. - 2.
-This Policy regulates the following issues applicable to persons subject to this Policy: - a) basic requirements with regard to the level of knowledge, skills, experience, reputation, honesty and integrity, - b) procedure for suitability assessment, - c) the manner of documenting suitability assessments and their results. - 3.
+- assessment should be irrespective of the nature, size and complexity of the Bank's business. - 10.
 The Supervisory Board and the Committee should monitor the effectiveness of applying the Policy in the Bank and review it on a regular basis.
 If necessary, the Supervisory Board should present to the Annual General Meeting recommendations with regard to amendments to the Policy, taking into account the recommendations of the Committee and the internal audit unit.